leandroromn/WelcomeAboard/README.md

 ```
 In this example, `WABaseView` was created inside `loadView` method, but this is not required.
 You can create the `WABaseView` whereaver you want.

+## Real example
+In this following example, we will recreate the welcome view from Home app.

+## Content models

 ### WAContent.Base
 Name | Type
 ------------ | -------------